Howard Stern

-Howard Allan Stern (born January 12, 1954) is an American broadcaster and media personality.
-He is best known for his radio show, The Howard Stern Show, which gained popularity when it was nationally syndicated on terrestrial radio from 1986 to 2005.
-He has broadcast on SiriusXM since 2006.
+Howard Allan Stern (born January 12, 1954) is an American broadcaster, comedian, and media personality.
+He is best known for The Howard Stern Show, which rose to prominence through national syndication on terrestrial radio from 1986 to 2005; he has broadcast on SiriusXM since 2006.

-Stern landed his first radio jobs while at Boston University.
-From 1976 to 1982, he developed his on-air personality through morning positions at WRNW in Briarcliff Manor, New York; WCCC in Hartford, Connecticut; WWWW in Detroit, Michigan; and WWDC in Washington, D.C.
-He worked afternoons at WNBC in New York City from 1982 until his firing in 1985.
-In 1985, he began a 20-year run at WXRK in New York City; his morning show entered syndication in 1986 and aired in 60 markets and attracted 20 million listeners at its peak.
+Stern began his radio career while at Boston University.
+From 1976 to 1982, he developed his on-air style at WRNW (Briarcliff Manor, NY), WCCC (Hartford, CT), WWWW (Detroit, MI), and WWDC (Washington, D.C.).
+He later worked afternoons at WNBC in New York City from 1982 until his firing in 1985, before starting a 20-year run at WXRK.
+His morning show entered syndication in 1986, eventually reaching 60 markets and peaking at 20 million listeners.
 From 2012 to 2015, he served as a judge on America's Got Talent.
+In his SiriusXM years, he gained renewed attention for long-form interviews, including The Howard Stern Interview: Bruce Springsteen (2022) and 2024 interviews with President Joe Biden and Vice President Kamala Harris.

-Stern has won numerous industry awards, including Billboard's Nationally Syndicated Air Personality of the Year eight consecutive times, and he is the first to have the number one morning show in New York City and Los Angeles simultaneously.
-He became the most fined radio host when the Federal Communications Commission issued fines totaling $2.5 million to station owners for content it deemed indecent.
-Stern became one of the highest-paid radio figures after signing a five-year deal with Sirius in 2004 worth $500 million.
+Stern has received numerous awards, including Billboard's Nationally Syndicated Air Personality of the Year for eight consecutive years, and became the first host to hold the number one morning show in both New York City and Los Angeles.
+He is also the most fined radio host, with the Federal Communications Commission issuing $2.5 million in fines to station owners over indecent content.
+In 2004, he signed a five-year, $500 million deal with Sirius, making him one of the highest-paid figures in radio; he renewed his SiriusXM contract for three more years in December 2025.

-Stern has described himself as the "King of All Media" since 1992 for his successes outside radio.
-He hosted and produced numerous late-night television shows, pay-per-view events, and home videos.
-Two of his books, Private Parts (1993) and Miss America (1995), entered The New York Times Best Seller list at number one and sold over one million copies.
-The former was made into a biographical comedy film in 1997 that had Stern and his radio show staff star as themselves.
-It topped the American box office in its opening week and grossed $41.2 million domestically.
-Stern performs on its soundtrack, which charted the Billboard 200 at number one and was certified platinum for one million copies sold.
-Stern's third book, Howard Stern Comes Again, was released in 2019.
+Calling himself the "King of All Media" since 1992, Stern has worked across television, pay-per-view, and home video.
+His books Private Parts (1993) and Miss America (1995) both debuted at number one on The New York Times Best Seller list and sold over one million copies.
+Private Parts was adapted into a 1997 biographical comedy film starring Stern and his radio team, topping the U.S. box office in its opening week and grossing $41.2 million domestically.
+Its soundtrack reached number one on the Billboard 200 and was certified platinum.
+His third book, Howard Stern Comes Again, was released in 2019.